Forecasting Generative Amplification: Introduction

-Generative fast simulation rests on the assumption that samples drawn from the network can exceed the statistical limitations of the training data, the so-called \textsl{amplification}\footnote{Earlier we have referred to this effect as GANplification.
+To solve this pressing problem, we need more efficient simulation methods.
+Modern machine learning (ML) provides such methods~\cite{Butter:2022rso,Plehn:2022ftl}, including generative networks that learn the underlying phase space densities from a controlled dataset.
+For instance, we can train a generative network on classical simulation and use it to generate extra simulation data significantly faster.
+Generative ultra-fast simulation rests on the assumption that samples drawn from the network can exceed the statistical limitations of the training data, the so-called \textsl{amplification}\footnote{Earlier we have referred to this effect as GANplification.
 In this paper we will, strictly speaking, show that L-GATrfication and LLoCa-Transformerification are much more successful.
 We therefore decide to retire the specific portmanteau.}.
-It has been shown to work for synthetic data~\cite{Butter:2020qhk,Watts:2024caw, Bieringer:2024nbc} and for simulated physics data~\cite{Bieringer:2022cbs}.
-This amplification behavior goes back to the interpolation of the underlying density given the inductive bias of the generative network.
+From a purely frequentist point of view, amplification is not possible without introducing additional assumptions.
+Amplification instead relies on the interpolation of the underlying density given the inductive bias of the generative network.
+It has been shown to work for synthetic data~\cite{Butter:2020qhk,Bieringer:2024nbc,Watts:2024caw} and detector simulations~\cite{Bieringer:2022cbs}.